 River fishery.
-The river fishing for salmon in the Baltic region has a very long history, and up until the mid-1990s nets and weirs were used in many rivers throughout the
+The river fishing for salmon in the Baltic region has a very long history.
+Until the mid-20th century, nets and weirs were used in many rivers throughout the area, and in some cases those gears were not phased out until in the mid-1990s.

-Baltic region.
 Currently the river fishery for wild salmon is entirely recreational and to a major part restricted to angling (rod and reel fishing).
 Different types of tackles are used, the most popular being fly and lures.
 Fishing is usually carried out from river banks or as wading, but in some rivers angling from boat is also possible.